Alphabet Inc. (GOOGL) Shares Down Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -1.48 compared to its previous closing price of 104.92.
-However, the company has seen a 7.55% increase in its stock price over the last five trading sessions.
-Barron’s reported on 03/21/23 that Google’s Bard Chatbot Reveals Its True Self: A 6-Foot Tall Male With Blue Eyes
+Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -0.15 compared to its previous closing price of 105.60.
+Despite this, the company has experienced a 3.76% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOGL) Right Now?